nice-game-hints/broken-age/03-final/036-distract-mother.md

 Then you should have a wiring for a harp-playing/tickling hexipal.

 # I do
-Wire Vella's hexipal to the same harp-playing wiring and put the hexipal in front of the NavScarf.
+Wire ^[You find an excess wire from Marekai's lair.
+On the computer.]
+Vella's hexipal to the same harp-playing wiring and put the hexipal in front of the NavScarf.
 You can now access the control room and press the red triangle button.